 Talent placing the lid on the plate.

-Talent rocking the plate.
+Talent rocking the plate. (with hands)

 Incubate the plate at 37 degrees Celsius with 5% carbon dioxide and 95% humidity [1].
 After removing the plate from the incubator, gently rock the plate for a few seconds [2].